The following principles shall apply when dealing with student complaints:2.1

 Complainants will not suffer any disadvantage or recrimination as the result of making a complaint in good faith.
 Only if a complaint is judged to have been made frivolously, vexatiously or with malice, could disciplinary issues arise in relation to the complainant.
 (See Disciplinary Procedures, regulation 7.)2.4

 Complainants, and those against whom complaints are made, may expect complaints to be dealt with confidentially and that their privacy will be respected.
-However, it may be necessary to disclose information to others in order to deal with the complaint and, in these circumstances, the parties concerned will be informed of such disclosure.
+However, any person who is the subject of a complaint will be advised, and the complaint normally copied to him/her, ir order that he/she is given opportunity to respond.
+It may also be necessary to disclose information to others in order to deal with the complaint and, in these circumstances, the parties concerned will be informed of such disclosure.
 Whenever, in the course of a complaint being dealt with, a complainant, or a person against whom a complaint is made, is invited to discuss the complaint orally or to attend a hearing, they shall be entitled to be accompanied, in a non-legal capacity, by a friend or colleague (who is a member of the University) or a Students' Union representative.2.5

 A complaint made to the Vice-Chancellor will be referred to the Academic Registry nominee, who will ensure that it enters the Procedure at the appropriate point.2.6